-Mauritania, like other countries in the Sahel region, has been affected in recent years by political instability, neighbouring conflicts (e.g. Mali), non-state armed groups operating across borders as well as the diversion and trafficking of small arms and ammunition from national military stockpiles (mainly from Mali and Senegal).1 The majority of its ammunition stockpiles are comprised of ammunition obtained during the Western Sahara War, and arms received in 1990.2 Currently, the number of surplus ammunition is not clear.
+Mauritania, like other countries in the Sahel region, has been affected in recent years by political instability, conflicts in neighbouring countries (such as Mali), non-state armed groups operating across borders, and the diversion and trafficking of small arms and ammunition from national military stockpiles (mainly from Mali and Senegal).1 Ammunition obtained during the Western Sahara War and arms received in 1990 make up the majority of its ammunition stockpiles.2 Currently, the number of surplus ammunition is not clear.

-MAG, the Small Arms Survey, Handicap International, NATO and the GICHD have been on the ground to support the Ministry of Defence of Mauritania with the through-life management of ammunition.
-Efforts have included the provision of equipment (e.g. forklifts and pallets), the building of ammunition and explosive storage areas, as well as the provision Physical Security and Stockpile Management (PSSM) toolkits.
-Furthermore, actors have provided assessments on ammunition management, trainings on Weapons and Ammunition Management (WAM) for police forces, and awareness-raising workshops on risks related to ammunition.3
+The Mines Advisory Group (MAG), the Small Arms Survey, Handicap International, NATO and the GICHD have been working on the ground to support the through-life management of ammunition, in collaboration with the Ministry of Defence of Mauritania.
+Efforts have included providing equipment (such as forklifts and pallets) and physical security and stockpile management toolkits, and building ammunition and explosive storage areas.
+Furthermore, actors have conducted assessments on ammunition management, provided weapons and ammunition management training for police forces and organised awareness-raising workshops on ammunition-related risks.3

 Launch the country dashboard